KABAM-Robotics/door_adapter_megazo/README.md

 ## **What Is This?**

-This repository contains the RMF Door Adapter that interfaces with Megazo's Door Access System ICAD v3.
+This repository contains the RMF Door Adapter that interfaces with Smarfid's Door Access System ICAD v3.

 ![](img/2024-10-23_rmf_door_megazo.gif)